jamesbrindle/ProperTitleCase/README.md

 ### Format Measurements

 Measurment abbreviations and symbols have a specific case.
-I.e. "Gpbs", "Hz", "kWh".
+I.e. `Gpbs`, `Hz`, `kWh`.
 When converting the function will pay attension to these and convert to the correct case.
 Set this to false to ignore this.

+## Additiional Actions

+* When something contains letters and number, or a mixure of special characters, they will be converted to all upercase.
+E.g. `293GH-34-IP-1A`
+* It will pay attention to pleural abbreviations.
+E.g. `CSV's` or `CSVs`
+* It will try to work out an abbreviation not in the list of common abbreviatioins, by also looking up a real work UK dictionary (up to four letters or less).
+  For example.
+The word 'svs' in not in the list of common abbreviatioins, but it's also not a real English word and it's 4 characters or less, so will be treated an an abbreviation and convert to uppercase.